laravel/laravel/laravel/documentation/database/eloquent.md

 > **Note:** If no results are found, the **first** method will return NULL.
 The **all** and **get** methods return an empty array.

+The lists method will return an array with the values of a given column.
+For example, let's say that you want to get an array of IDs for all users?
+Just pass the column name to the lists method.

+    $users = User::all()->lists('id');

 <a name="aggregates"></a>
 ## Aggregates